QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Proposed Approach

 \subsection{Trimming}

-This step adjusts the interval boundaries to actual values in covered instances.
-If there is any covered but misclassified instance on the boundary, it is removed, the boundary is adjusted, and this process repeats until no instance is removed (Algorithm~\ref{alg:trim} on page~\pageref{alg:trim}).
+This step adjusts the interval boundaries to the actual values in the covered instances.
+If there is any covered but misclassified instance on the boundary, it is removed, the boundary is adjusted, and this process repeats until no instance is removed (Procedure~\ref{alg:trim}).

-In Figure~\ref{fig:all}f, trimming has been applied and the rule was shaved of boundary regions that are not covering any correctly classified instances: one instance with class 3 (denoted by a red box) on rule boundary was initially covered by Rule \#3, but misclassified by it.
-As part of trimming, the lower boundary of the Temperature literal on Rule \#3 was increased not to cover this instance.
+\paragraph{Example} In Figure~\ref{fig:all}f, trimming has been applied and the rule is shaved of boundary regions that do not cover any correctly classified instances: one instance with class 3 (denoted by a red box) on the rule boundary is initially covered by Rule \#3, but also misclassified by it.
+As part of the trimming, the lower boundary of the $Temperature$ literal on Rule \#3 is increased not to cover this instance.

+\emph{Effect on measures of classifier quality} Since only regions with incorrectly classified instances are removed, the trim operation does not change the support of the trimmed rule, and rule confidence can only increase or stay the same.
+The density of the region covered by the rule is also increased (or unchanged), since the region covered by the rule stays the same or decreases, and the number of correctly classified instances stays the same.